Prince George, Charlotte and Louis get to open their Christmas presents BEFORE their cousins due to special royal privilege

 The unlikely reason Prince George, Princess Charlotte, and Prince Louis get to open their Christmas presents BEFORE their cousins and it's all due to a special royal privilege.

-Prince George, Princess Charlotte, and Prince Louis get special treatment when it comes to opening their Christmas present a day BEFORE their cousins.
+Prince George, Princess Charlotte, and Prince Louis get special treatment when it comes to opening their Christmas presents a day BEFORE their cousins because the royal youngsters follow a family tradition that is in keeping with the Royal Family's German heritage.

 But their Middleton cousins will have to wait until 25th December to open theirs as they are not directly in the royal family.

-However, to ensure the Cambridge children aren't left out on Christmas Day itself, it's understood that they also open some presents on Christmas Day too.
-In 2018 Kate revealed George and Charlotte had been "up early" opening presents.
+However, to ensure the Wales children aren't left out on Christmas Day itself, it's understood that they also open some presents on Christmas Day.
+In 2018 Kate revealed both George and Charlotte had been "up early" opening presents.

 And it's reported that Prince George got his habit of opening presents even earlier than Christmas Eve from his late grandmother Princess Diana